MANOJ-KUMAR-2000/LMS-ElectronJs/GeneratedFiles/Reports/ReadMe.txt

-In this folder the generated reports will e here.
+In this folder the generated reports will be here.